allen-ciq/allen-ciq/README.md

 - 👋 Hi, I’m Allen (@allen-ciq)
 - 👀 I’m interested in vim, awk, git, and text manipulation in general
-- 🌱 I’m currently learning Webpack, gulp, and Web Components
+- 🌱 I’m currently working on Metrics server and a new API client for stx
-- 💞️ I’m looking to collaborate with the ChartIQ dev team to make awesome and beautiful charts
+- 💞️ I’m looking to re-architect the License Server
-- 📫 allen.ng@cosaic.io
+- 📫 allen.ng@spglobal.com

 I'm a natural born geek.
 I wrote my first computer program for an Apple ][e, but not actually having one, I wrote it on paper and debugged it in my head.